MOARdV/AvionicsSystems/BuildingMAS.md

 ### MAS Props

 Once you've built the PropConfig tool, you can build the prop config files.
-One way to do this is to set up a batch file in the AvionicsSystems repo root with the following command-line:
+One way to do this is to set up a batch file in the AvionicsSystems repo root with the following commands:

 ```
 cd GameData\MOARdV\MAS_ASET